 B) You can also renew online and pay by credit card.
-If you are already one of the club administrators, you will see a link on your USA Cycling account homepage that says “Manage USA Cycling Clubs.”
+If you are already one of the club administrators, you will see a "Tools" tab and then a link that says “Manage USA Cycling Clubs” under your personal USAC page.
 Clicking on this link will take you to your team’s account page, where you will see all your team’s information.
 If the club membership is expired, you will see a link that says so and that will allow you to renew and pay right then and there.
 You will, however, still need to fill out and send in the Collegiate Club Team Eligibility Form.

 If you are a current team officer and do not see this link on your account either ask one of the previous team officers to add you as a club administrator or contact us and we can do it for you.